cuongtran-syr/cuongtran-syr.github.io/_pages/about.md

 ## News
+*[May, 2023] I will serve as  Program Committee Member for NeurIPS 2023.
 * [Mar, 2023] Two papers accepted at IJCAI 2023.
 * [Sep, 2022] Our paper "Pruning has a disparate impact on model accuracy" was accepted to NeurIPS 2022.
+It was nomiated for best paper award ~
 * [Aug, 2022] I will serve as Program Committee Member for AAAI 2023 and AAMAS 2023
 * [Jul, 2022] Congrats !
 We won the The  2022 Caspar Bowden PET Award for Outstanding Research in Privacy.
 [Link](https://petsymposium.org/award/winners.php)
 * [Jun, 2022] I will give a talk on "Differential privacy and fairness for learning and decision problems"  at MILA (Quebec Institute for Learning Algorithms)